zerodevapp/zerodev-docs/docs/create-wallets/overview.md

 ## Choosing a validator

 Regular EOAs validate transactions by checking their ECDSA signatures.
-With AA, however, you have the flexibility to choose different validation methods.
+With AA, however, you can choose different validation methods.

 In ZeroDev, each different validation method is implemented with a smart contract known as a "validator."
 You can read more about ZeroDev's modular architecture [here](/extend-wallets/overview).

 The most commonly used validator is a ECDSA validator.
 It basically replicates the behavior of an EOA where transactions are signed with a single ECDSA private key.

-However, [many other validators](/extend-wallets/example-plugins) are available, such as multisig, recoverable ECDSA, etc.  We use the ECDSA validator as the default example throughout the docs since it's the most popular.
+However, [many other validators](/extend-wallets/example-plugins) are available, such as multisig, recoverable ECDSA, etc.  For simplicity, we use the ECDSA validator as the default example throughout the docs.

 In the ZeroDev SDK, a wallet is typically accessed through an abstraction known as a "provider," not unlike how in Ethers you access wallets through an [Ethers provider](https://docs.ethers.org/v5/api/providers/).
 Each validator has its own provider class, so to create a wallet with an ECDSA validator you would do: